leonrch/SpeechToSpeech/README.md

   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.

-1. Copy the credentials from your `speech-to-text-service-standard`, `language-translation-service`, `text-to-speech-service` services in Bluemix to `app.js`, you can see the credentials using:
+1. Copy the credentials from your `speech-to-text-service-standard`, `language-translator-service`, `text-to-speech-service` services in Bluemix to `app.js`, you can see the credentials using:

     ```sh